 - Billy Bean, Executive Vice President of Baseball Operations for the Oakland Athletics, closed the keynote with an inspirational address on tying data to key business outcomes.

 - Missed the event?
-Don’t miss out on the webinars in December, recapping the event, and diving deep into all the critical announcements covered in Connect & Construct.
-Sign up here!
+Watch our webinar, recapping the event, and diving deep into all the critical announcements covered in Connect & Construct.

 If you attended Connect & Construct, there’s one phrase you likely heard a lot: “connected construction.”
 Even if you’ve heard this term before, it was clear from the event that it’s gaining new traction and meaning.